 Michter’s Fort Nelson Distillery

-Set right on Main Street in downtown Louisville, Michter’s Fort Nelson Distillery is a must-visit for whiskey lovers.
-It’s walkable from many other downtown spots and offers guided tours where you’ll get to learn the Michter’s story and enjoy tastings of their award-winning whiskeys, including their signature bourbon and rye.
-The distillery’s bar, The Bar at Fort Nelson, serves up top-tier cocktails in a classy, lounge-like atmosphere that feels both polished and welcoming.
-It’s the perfect stop before dinner or to unwind after a day of exploring Whiskey Row.
-Pro tip: make a reservation for both the tour and bar, especially if you’re visiting on the weekend.
+Set right on Main Street on Whiskey Row in downtown Louisville, Michter’s Fort Nelson Distillery is a must-visit for whiskey lovers.
+It’s walkable from many other downtown spots and offers guided tours where you’ll get to learn the Michter’s story and enjoy tastings of their award-winning whiskeys.
+(Yes, this includes their signature bourbon and rye!)

 Address: 801 W Main St, Louisville, KY 40202